Search

 1. Mood-Congruent Processing

 People in positive moods are more likely to recall positive information, while those in negative moods recall more negative details.
-This bias, called mood-congruent memory, influences the information available during decision-making [1].
+This bias, known as mood-congruent memory, influences the information available during decision-making [1].

 2. Risk Perception

 Mild anxiety increases the perception of risk and encourages more cautious choices, while positive moods can promote risk-taking.
-For example, people in positive moods were more willing to gamble in classic lab tasks [2].
+For example, people in positive moods were more willing to gamble in classic laboratory tasks [2].
+At times, a gentle grounded truth may be more helpful than overly positive reassurance when reflecting on emotionally driven decisions.

 3. Cognitive Flexibility

 Positive emotions broaden perspective and encourage creative problem solving, supporting flexible decision-making [3].
-Negative emotions can narrow focus, sometimes helping with detail-oriented tasks but limiting big-picture thinking.
+Negative emotions can narrow focus, which may assist with detail-oriented tasks but limit broader perspective.

 4. Somatic Marker Hypothesis